IgnisDa/ryot/docs/content/integrations.md

   interval.
 - _Push_: Ryot sends data to an external service at a periodic interval.
 - _Sink_: An external client publishes progress updates to the Ryot server.
-- _SSE_: A server publishes event data for clients to use.
-Ryot subscribes to the event stream to capture updates.

 ## Yank integrations